JeffChou32/Space-Runner/README.md

 Boosts automatically activate shields:<br>
 2x Multiplier: Immune to Brown Asteroids.<br>
-3x Multiplier: Immune to Blue Asteroids.<br>
+3x Multiplier: Additionally immune to Blue Asteroids.<br>
-4x Multiplier: Immune to All Asteroids.
+4x Multiplier and up: Immune to All Asteroids.

+Stack as many multipliers as possible to achieve your objective in record time!

 🌌 Development Roadmap<br>
  Add additional ship designs and customization options.<br>
  Introduce new types of obstacles, power-ups, and ship perks/upgrades.<br>
  Custom levels with varying density/size of asteroid fields and mixed objectives.<br>
  Implement a leaderboard system to track high scores.

 ## Important Note